 - Preheat oven to 400° convection or 425° regular.
 Prepare a baking sheet with parchment paper, a silicon mat, or a light coat of PAM cooking spray.

 - The easiest next step is to do 8-drop biscuits.
 If you want to cut biscuits, spread the dough on a floured surface about ¾ inches thick.
-Use a biscuit cutter and make six 2 ½ inch biscuits or eight 2-inch biscuits.
+Use a biscuit cutter and make six 2 ½ inch or eight 2-inch biscuits.

 - Place your biscuits (dropped or cut) on the prepared baking pan.